 Such thoughts are common in many people, even those without OCD.
 However, those with OCD may assume they’re the only ones with such thoughts or that they’re a horrible person for having such thoughts. ⁷

-In some instances, people may even change their behaviors due to these thoughts.
-For example, a person who thinks about groping their coworker may avoid said coworker at all costs.
+Sometimes, people may even change their behaviors due to these thoughts.
+For example, a person who thinks about groping their coworker may avoid them at all costs.

 8.)
 You Dissect Your Relationships

 Some people with OCD may find themselves obsessively thinking about relationships.
-Outside of romantic relationships, this can also be family, friends, or co-workers.
+Beyond romantic relationships, this can also be family, friends, or co-workers.

 Most often, people with this type of OCD will constantly think of one event that may have had a negative outcome.
-For example, you may wonder whether or not a comment you made to a friend made them alienate from you.
+For example, you may wonder whether or not a comment you made to a friend alienated them from you.

 Such occurrences are also common among most people.
 Therefore, becoming obsessive after a romantic break-up isn’t necessarily a sign of OCD.
-However, if you find yourself continually recalling events and, in turn, deeming yourself a bad person, there’s a chance you’re struggling with OCD.
+However, if you find yourself continually recalling events and, in turn, deeming yourself a bad person, there’s a chance you struggle with OCD.

-For example, if you embarrassed yourself at a family gathering, you may constantly ask your family about the incident.
-Or, if you’ve recently moved in with a significant other, you may find yourself always asking them whether or not the house is dirty.
+For example, if you embarrass yourself at a family gathering, you may constantly ask your family about the incident.
+Or, if you’ve recently moved in with a significant other, you may always ask them whether or not the house is dirty.

 It’s natural for us to use our friends as a way to reassure our own values.
-But if you find yourself repeating the same questions to your relationships, you may be struggling with OCD.
+But if you find yourself repeating the same questions to your relationships, you may struggle with OCD.

 10.)
 You Obsess Over Your Looks

-Similar to other signs on our list, it’s natural for anyone to not like certain aspects of their image.
-BDD isn’t a concern until you find yourself spending hours a day in front of mirror, overlooking every minor detail.
+As with other signs on our list, it’s natural for anyone to not like certain aspects of their image.
+BDD isn’t a concern until you spend hours a day in front of the mirror, overlooking every minor detail.

 BDD is different from an eating disorder as those who struggle with it don’t tend to focus on diet or weight changes. ¹⁰